ahwinkelman/Election_Analysis/README.md

 The purpose of this election audit was to provide a detail overview of a congressional election with the following information: total number of votes, break down of votes by county, break down of votes by canididate, and election results

-##2.Election-Audit Results:
+##Election-Audit Results:
 -How many votes were cast in this congressional election?
 369,711

 A for loop was used to count a new vote each time it advanced to the new row.
 1 row of data = 1 vote
-# For each row in the CSV file.
-    for row in reader:
+    'For each row in the CSV file. for row in reader:
         # Add to the total vote count
         total_votes = total_votes + 1